matthewdowney/matthewdowney.github.io/experience.md

 - Compared contacts against third party database which lists hacked or compromised accounts from major leaks.
 - This was then used to notify clients whose accounts had been hacked.

-# **Skills**
-- Skilled in: Java, C, Python, Javascript.
-- Have worked in: C++, PHP, VB.NET, SQL, AutoIt.
-- In progress: Haskell.